dtrckd/pymake/readme.md

 MMSB

 ### Parametric Applications:
 It prooved that Nonparametric bayesian are the infinite limite of parametric ones.
-Hence, by fixing K we fall down on parametric models. it avoid kearning part for model dimension.
+Hence, by fixing K we fall down on parametric models. it avoid learning part for model dimension.
 So it could speed up inference and reduce memory complexity.